jundalisay/foodrescue/content/privacy.md

 ---
 title: "Privacy Disclosure"
 icon: "/images/icons/lock.svg"
-description: "Food Rescue PH is a nonprofit organization that strongly believes your right to privacy, especially given we work with students on a regular basis.
+description: "Food Rescue Philippines is a nonprofit organization that strongly believes your right to privacy, especially given we work with students on a regular basis.
 We only ask for your information when we actually need it, and we are very careful when handling data."
 ---

-Food Rescue PH is a volunteer group that strongly believes your right to privacy.
+Food Rescue Philippines is a volunteer group that strongly believes your right to privacy.
 We only ask for your information when we actually need it, and we are very careful when handling data.

 ## Third-Parties